Non-smooth optimization meets automated material model discovery: Introduction

 A distinctive feature of the $L_1$-regularization is its non-smoothness, which gives rise to a non-smooth optimization problem.
 While non-smooth optimization problems have been extensively studied within the mechanics community -- particularly in the context of elasto-plasticity, see \cite{kanno_nonsmooth_2011} and more recently \cite{bleyer_applications_2024, bleyer_variational_2024, bleyer_learning_2025} -- they have not yet been rigorously examined in the context of material model discovery.
-Although $L_1$-regularization is a well-established tool in the field of material model discovery, existing optimization strategies, such as fixed-point iterations \cite{flaschel_unsupervised_2021}, trust-region reflective algorithms \cite{flaschel_discovering_2022}, or gradient-based methods like the Adam optimizer \cite{linka_new_2023}, often do not fully exploit the structure of the underlying non-smooth optimization problem.
-In this work, we address this gap by investigating solvers that are specifically tailored for non-smooth $L_1$-regularized optimization.
-This allows for a more principled and potentially more efficient approach to material model discovery, grounded in the theory of non-smooth optimization.
-For example, we discuss the \textit{Coordinate Descent} (CD) or shooting algorithm \citep{fu_penalized_1998,friedman_pathwise_2007,hastie_elements_2009} and the \textit{Iterative Soft-Thresholding Algorithm} (ISTA) \citep{parikh_proximal_2013,beck_first-order_2017}, which solve the $L_1$-regularized problem for a given value of the regularization parameter $\alpha$ for material model libraries that are linear or nonlinear in the material parameters, respectively.
-Importantly, we do not focus our attention solely on algorithms that solve the $L_1$-regularized problem for a given value of $\alpha$.
-Instead, we investigate algorithms for computing the entire regularization path, that is, the solutions of the $L_1$-regularized problem for all possible values of the regularization parameter.
-For material model libraries that depend linearly on the parameters, we discuss a modified version of \textit{Least Angle Regression} \LARS{} \citep{osborne_new_2000,efron_least_2004}, which efficiently identifies the critical values of $\alpha$ at which changes in the material model are observed.
-Furthermore, inspired by the work of \cite{friedman_pathwise_2007,friedman_regularization_2010,yang_fast_2024-1,yang_fast_2024}, we propose a pathwise extension of ISTA to compute the regularization path for material model libraries with nonlinear parameter dependencies. \cref{tab:overview} summarizes the key solvers discussed in this work and highlights their specific use cases.
+Although $L_1$-regularization is a well-established tool in the field of material model discovery, existing optimization strategies, such as fixed-point iterations \citep{flaschel_unsupervised_2021}, trust-region reflective algorithms \citep{flaschel_discovering_2022}, or gradient-based methods like the Adam optimizer \citep{linka_new_2023} or L-BFGS-B \citep{wang_inference_2021}, often do not fully exploit the structure of the underlying non-smooth optimization problem.

+\cref{tab:overview_existing} summarizes commonly used algorithms for mechanical material model discovery.
+Most of these methods do not explicitly leverage the existing body of knowledge in non-smooth optimization and therefore do not benefit from the theoretical results that have already been established in the non-smooth optimization community.